-In areas such as Leighton Linslade, mapping this rich ecological value, does not just illustrate where they are currently located, but also to point to where the network may be improved to be better connected if or when land is developed or redeveloped.
-It also requires new development to maximise the opportunities available for tree canopy cover including tree retention and planting or the provision of other Green Infrastructure (e.g. green roofs, walls, rain gardens, ponds, interconnected wildflower strips and hedgerows).
+In areas such as Leighton Linslade, mapping this rich ecological value, does not just illustrate where they are currently located, but also points to where the network may be improved to be better connected if or when land is developed or redeveloped.

-In addition to the projects detailed in the policy, the Neighbourhood Plan recommends the following wider Green and Blue Infrastructure recommendations:
+In addition to the projects detailed in the policy, the Neighbourhood Plan highlights the following wider Green and Blue Infrastructure recommendations:

-• Continue to develop and expand road verge management that supports biodiversity, with ‘cut and collect’ regimes timed to benefit appropriate flowering species.
+• Continue to work with CBC to develop and expand road verge management that supports biodiversity, with ‘cut and collect’ regimes timed to benefit appropriate flowering species.

 • Encourage tree and woodland creation and hedgerow planting where this enhances connectivity and buffering of existing woodlands and does not compromise other habitat objectives.